h-fathi/crud-test-csharp/readme.md

 ### Delivery (Must)
 - Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).

-## Nice to do:
-- Blazor Web.
-- Docker-compose project that loads database service automatically which `docker-compose up`